aequitas-aod/aequitas-home/docs/source/usecase-hr2-akkodis.rst

 .. rubric:: References

 ..
-[1] S. Barocas, M. Hardt and A. Narayanan, "Fairness and Machine Learning: Limitations and Opportunities," MIT Press, 2023, pp. 232-261.
+[1] S. Barocas, M. Hardt and A. Narayanan, "Fairness and Machine Learning: Limitations and Opportunities" MIT Press, 2023, pp. 232-261.

 ..
-[2] C. Calluso and G. Devetag, "Discrimination in the hiring process - state of the art and implications for policymakers," Equality, Diversity and Inclusion: An International Journal, 2024.
+[2] C. Calluso and G. Devetag, "Discrimination in the hiring process - state of the art and implications for policymakers" Equality, Diversity and Inclusion: An International Journal, 2024.

 ..
-[3] Akkodis, "Dataset_2.0_Akkodis.xlsx," Aequitas Consortium Repository, Available under permission, 2024.
+[3] Akkodis, "Dataset_2.0_Akkodis.xlsx", Aequitas Consortium Repository, Available under permission, 2024.